kwart/wildfly-administration-training/labs/11_clustering/README.md

-# Lab - WildFly - Clustering and load balancing
+# Lab - JBoss EAP - Clustering and load balancing

 ## Task 1: Run HA cluster with a load-balancer

-**What:** We will run several WildFly servers with deployed distributable application
+**What:** We will run several JBoss EAP servers with deployed distributable application

 **How:**